Alerts & channels

 How alerts work #

-Because a channel is bound to a single dimension, a channel watching cost will not fire on token usage.
-To alert on both, register the channel twice, once per dimension.
+Because a channel binds to a single dimension, one watching cost will not fire on token usage; to alert on both, register the channel twice.
 To keep a busy agent from flooding you, each (budget, threshold, channel) combination fires at most once every five minutes within a budget period.

 ChannelType #